SIVAmech123/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 /*
 Program to implement the the Logistic Regression
 Model to Predict the Placement Status of Student.
-Developed by: Rajalakshmi R
+Developed by: SIVAKUMAR R
-RegisterNumber: 212223110037
+RegisterNumber: 212223230209
 */

 import pandas as pd